raviqqe/mfmt/README.md

 Meta formatter library in Rust

 `mfmt` is a language formatter library written in Rust inspired by `go fmt`.
 It's designed to be (almost) configuration-free and generous about styling.
-What it is focused on is simply aligning indentations.
+It simply focuses on aligning indentations.

 This library is used in the following projects.